phamleduy04/accessify/README.md

 ```

 ## Notes
-- For deployment on server/CI, make sure Playwright browsers are installed (`npx playwright install chromium`).
+- For deployment on server/CI, make sure Chromium is available:
+  - Use `npx playwright install chromium` for most environments.
-- For custom Chromium, set `executablePath` in the handler.
+  - For Pterodactyl, upload Chromium manually and set `CHROME_PATH` in `.env`.
 - Request logs include IP and user-agent.

 ---